dharmafly/noodle/README.md

 Usage
 -----

-Send the following JSON command to the server.
-The `extract` property should be the HTML element's attribute.
+One can send the following JSON command to the server.

-Having `"html"` or `"innerHTML"` as the `extract` value will return the containing HTML within that element.

-Having `"text"` as the `extract` value will return only the text.

 ```JSON
 {